bharat-patodi/nextjs-skeleton/README.md

 - [ ] CRUD
 - [ ] Create the schema and save in supabase/schema.sql.
 Use sample repo for guide.
 Take help from AI.
 - [ ] Use schema to create the tables in Supabase.
 Use supabase CLI command `supabase db push ` or use Supabase UI to upload schema into SQL editor.
+Rename the SQL query.
+Run it.
+- [ ] Confirm that all expected tables are listed, columns match what was defined.
+Foreign keys are correctly linked.
+- [ ] Seed minimal data to test relationships: Create a seed/seed.sql file.
+Take help from AI for seeding data for this schema.
+- [ ] Create a reset.sql file in seed/reset.sql file.
+Take help from sample repo.
 - [ ] Add design.md with Design choice for the project.
 - [ ] Add architecture.md with help from sample.